 The only real change in additional features from the AC1900 to the AC3200 is that the AC1900 does not have the option of folding down its antennas into itself as the AC3200 can.

-Even though the NetGear Nighthawk AC1900 and the AC3200 might seem very similar at first glance, the major differences come in the number of devices one can hold above the other and, of course, the power at which the signal is distributed between them.
+Even though these two devices might seem very similar at first glance, the main differences between Nighthawk AC1900 and the AC3200 come in the number of devices one can hold above the other and, of course, the power at which the signal is distributed between them.

 The AC3200 is undoubtedly the superior choice for anyone who has the budget and is looking for a powerful router.
 Even though the AC3200 outperforms the AC1900 in every way, if you take a look at any Nighthawk AC1900 review, you will see that a lot of the experiences of the people who have this product have been positive, with a solid performance that, even though it might not blow you away, will definitely get the job done.